 I get it.
 I’ve done a number of things that have started strong and fizzled out over time.
 Just ask my wife.
 I have about 10 groundbreaking ideas per week that I never follow through with.

-But, knowing that’s my personality and knowing that a lot of people are similar I’ve learned some things over the years that has really helped me.
+But, knowing that’s my personality and knowing that a lot of people are similar I’ve learned some things over the years that have really helped me.

 There’s a verse in the bible that’s always helped me with this.
 It says: